 Developmentally responsive phonics instruction adds the next piece, right in time, to vertically advance the student to the next developmental stage.
 For example, if a student can quickly identify the phonemes associated with single consonants and vowels, then we know that the next step is decoding simple words with the c-v-c pattern.
 If a student can blend a simple c-v-c word (e.g., cap), then she is ready to add some consonant blends to that word base (e.g. trap, cast, strap).

 When a teacher is developmentally responsive, she has a specific, internalized sequence in mind.
 Many use broad, general labels to describe their students’ stages of development, such as “emergent, beginning, and transitional.”
 Less often, I hear labels to describe specific code-based knowledge of phoneme/grapheme information.
-Although there is no one definitive phonics developmental sequence, research generally tells us that students acquire code information that is simpler first (Ehri 2005, Henderson and Beers 1980, Share 2004a).
-For instance, they learn one-to-one letter-sound relationships (e.g. single consonants, short vowels) before two-to-one and three-to-one patterns (e.g., team, eight, shook).
+The spelling stages developed by Henderson and Beers (1980) and detailed in Words Their Way (Beer et al., 2016) are an exception.
+Those labels do directly reflect students’ understandings of English spelling.
+Research generally tells us that students acquire code information that is simpler first, although there is no one definitive phonics developmental sequence (Ehri 2005, Gehsman, 2012; Henderson and Beers 1980, Share 2004a,Templeton, 2012).
+For instance, beginners learn one-to-one letter-sound relationships (e.g. single consonants, short vowels) before two-to-one and three-to-one patterns (e.g., team, eight, shook).
 They decode single-syllable words earlier than multisyllabic words.
 They even learn letter-sounds with the target sound at the beginning of the letter name (e.g., Bb, Dd, Pp, Tt, Jj, Kk) prior to those without this scaffold (e.g. Hh, Ww) (Share 2004b).
 For example, see the following sequence:

 - Alphabet knowledge: Single consonants + short vowels